 I think it’s so important for students interning to know the law.
 You don’t have to memorize it but you see so many cases recently where interns are coming back a year later and suing their employers and it turned into this negative thing.
-It is never the students fault no matter what the situation is, however I believe in knowing your rights, knowing what is right and wrong and how you should be treated and knowing what is legal and what is not.
+It is never the student’s fault no matter what the situation is, however, I believe in knowing your rights, knowing what is right and wrong and how you should be treated and knowing what is legal and what is not.
 If I can provide students with a little bit of insight in that area I believe it can only do positive things.

 What is life like as the Intern Queen and now a published author?

 It is a really good feeling.
 A book often provides a sense of credibility for people.
 It is nice that I can now add author to my resume, which is always helpful.
 It is nice to have something tangible that I can bring to speaking engagements.
 When I was writing the book I tried not to write my exact speaking engagement so that students won’t feel that they heard it already.
-Of course certain parts will be in there like how I got my first internship and all that but there are a couple key stories that I keep secret that I only offer in my speaking engagements.
+Of course, certain parts will be in there like how I got my first internship and all that but there are a couple of key stories that I keep secret that I only offer in my speaking engagements.

-How is life on the west coast, from Clearwater, FL to Los Angeles, California and the different time zones?
+How is life on the west coast, from Clearwater, FL to Los Angeles, California, and the different time zones?

-I think running a business in LA one of the biggest struggles is the time zone, but we were able to get around it easy.
-I think when I first moved to LA back in 2006 it was hard to remember that your friends from back home may not be able to talk to you and remembering not to call my family at 11pm.
+I think running a business in LA one of the biggest struggles is the time zone, but we were able to get around it easily.
+I think when I first moved to LA back in 2006 it was hard to remember that your friends from back home may not be able to talk to you and remember not to call my family at 11pm.
 Ultimately, I really love California, I think it’s great and a great marketing and entertainment energy and it is a really nice place to run my business.